GridPresence/GenerIter/docs/source/basic_workflow.rst

 Basic Workflow
 --------------

-This text uses MacOS/Linux-style pathnames throughout.
+This text uses MacOS/Linux-style pathnames generally.
 The code has been written such that it should also support DOS-style paths in a Windows-based command shell.
+Key differences will be highlighted when they occur.

 To illustrate this workflow with a worked example, I am going to create a very small sample library under `/tmp/samples` using the WAV samples provided `Archive.org`_.
 Note that the "GenerIter_Demo_Track" files should be moved into a different directory outside the `/tmp/samples` tree as they are not used here.